svedev0/cv-license-plates/README.md

 # 📷 Computer vision license plate recognition

-This Python project uses the the CV2 computer vision library to detect and read license plates from a camera feed in real time and log the captured license plate numbers.
+This Python project uses the CV2 computer vision library to detect and read license plates from a camera feed in real time and log the captured license plate numbers.
 Please note that this project is a proof of concept and is not for production use.

 ## Installation
 1. Clone the repository: